rloterh/Calculator/README.md

 3. - Go to the terminal, and navigate to project directory
 4. - Run the command `npm i`
 5. - Validate the css syntax and code standard by running the command `npx stylelint "**/*.{css,scss}"`
+6. - All validations cases passes, when no error message is displayed in the terminal

+### Testing

+1. - Within the terminal, navigate to project directory
+2. - Ensure the necessary testing dependincies are installed, by running the command `npm i`
+3. - Run the command `npm test`
-6. - All test cases passes, when no error message is shown in the terminal
+4. - All test cases passes, when no error message is shown in the terminal